1984 Summer Olympics boycott: Soviets initiate the boycott

 After the Soviet announcement was made, a meeting of the IOC Executive Board was held on May 18–19 in Lausanne with officials from both the LAOOC and Soviet NOC.
 The purpose of this meeting was to identify specific examples of threats mentioned by the Soviets in their announcement, as well as to inquire from the Soviets in a last-ditch effort whether there were any possible conditions which might lead to participation.
-The Soviets in response gave no specific reasons other than the broad charges they had previously stated, and they refused to specify any conditions under which they would come to Los Angeles for the Games.
-The LAOOC surmised that this omission of specifics, coupled with the ideological make-up of the countries which joined the boycott, strongly suggested one conclusion:
+The Soviets in response gave no specific reasons other than the broad charges they previously stated, and they refused to specify any conditions under which they would come to Los Angeles for the Games.
+The LAOOC surmised that this omission of specifics, coupled with the ideological make-up of the countries which joined the boycott, strongly suggested that the two major motives behind the decision were retribution for the U.S.-led boycott of the 1980 Olympic Games and Soviet dissatisfaction with the foreign policy agenda of the Reagan Administration.

-"In view of the security guarantees made by the United States government, the disinterest or inability of the USSR NOC or other non-participating NOCs to identify specific conditions which made their participation impossible, was curious.
-Since the composition of the boycotting nations was limited to those already politically aligned with the Soviet Union, it was not surprising that many analysts concluded that the major motives behind the decision not to participate in Los Angeles included retribution for the U.S.-led boycott of the 1980 Olympic Games held in Moscow and Soviet dissatisfaction with the policies of the United States government at the time."